microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ![debugging dropdown](images/multi-root-workspaces/debugging-dropdown.png)

-Variables used in a configuration (for example `${workspaceRoot}`) are resolved relative to the folder they belongs to.
+Variables used in a configuration (for example `${workspaceFolder}`) are resolved relative to the folder they belongs to.

 ## Source Control